Genus-One Fibrations and the Jacobian of Linear Slices in the Quintic Equal-Sum Problem: Abstract

 Third, we provide the appropriate geometric interpretation: for nonzero slices $h\neq 0$ the equation $Y^2=D_Z(S,u)$ defines a family of genus-one curves over $\mathbb{Q}(S)$, which need not admit a rational section; thus one must pass to the Jacobian fibration to speak about Mordell--Weil rank.
 On the Jacobian side we isolate a uniform arithmetic obstruction: for every nonzero slice parameter $h$ the Jacobian $E_h/\mathbb{Q}(S)$ carries a global rational $2$-torsion section and the square class of the quadratic discriminant governing full rational $2$-torsion is determined by an explicit quintic factor

-In particular, full rational $2$-torsion would force $S\cdot Q_5(S,h)$ to be a square in $\mathbb{Q}$.
-By homogeneity this square condition reduces to rational points on a universal genus-two hyperelliptic curve independent of $h$; using a verified \textsc{Magma} computation (rank bound $0$) we show that this curve has only the affine rational point $(0,0)$ and the two points at infinity, hence $S\cdot Q_5(S,h)$ is never a square for $S,h\neq 0$.
+Over the function field $\mathbb{Q}(S)$, full rational $2$-torsion would force $S\cdot Q_5(S,h)$ to be a square in $\mathbb{Q}(S)$; this never occurs, because $S\cdot Q_5(S,h)$ has odd valuation at $S=0$ whenever $h\neq 0$.
+For rational specializations $S=S_0\in\mathbb{Q}^\times$, the square condition that $S_0\cdot Q_5(S_0,h)$ be a square in $\mathbb{Q}$ reduces by homogeneity to rational points on a universal genus-two hyperelliptic curve independent of $h$; using a verified \textsc{Magma} computation (rank bound $0$) we show that this curve has only the affine rational point $(0,0)$ and the two points at infinity, hence no nonsingular rational specialization acquires additional rational $2$-torsion.

 Finally, for the first admissible integer slice $h=30$ we compute the classical invariants $(I,J)$ of the associated binary quartic and write down the Jacobian elliptic curve $E_{30}/\mathbb{Q}(S)$ explicitly.
 We then exploit the presence of a global rational $2$-torsion point and apply the injectivity criterion of Gusi\'c--Tadi\'c for the specialization homomorphism to obtain a computationally verified upper bound